inasafe/inasafe-doc/docs/source/tutorial-docs/tutorial.rst

 For our exercise, we will use an example from Jakarta, Indonesia.
 Those data are already installed on your computer at :file:`C:\\Users\\<your username>\\desktop\\inasafe_data`.
 If they are not, you can download the data to your desktop by pressing the :guilabel:`ZIP` button on https://github.com/AIFDR/inasafe_data.

 The inasafe_data package contains various geographic data that we will use along the workshop.

-Now, we will add the hazard layer in the InaSAFE dock.
+Now, we will add the hazard layer in the |project_name| dock.
 For that, we need to add the hazard layer from QGIS first.
 The flood layer is in a raster format, so we will go to the QGIS menu, click on :menuselection:`Layer` and select :menuselection:`Add Raster Layer`.

 .. image:: ../static/tutorial/013.png
    :align: center